Answers to all the Frequently Asked Questions

 Can I have a camp fire at Sine Cera?

 Yes, we have a couple of fire pits on the site.
 You can collect wood from the property or bring your own.
 These pits can only be used when government fire warnings allow.
 Please consult our Manager before lighting a fire.
-In summer, there is often a complete fire ban and therefore fires are prohibited.
+In summer, there is usually a complete fire ban and therefore fires are prohibited.

 What should I bring to Sine Cera?

-Bring any games, bikes or sporting equipment you would like to use that will not pose a risk to other guests.
+Bring any games, push bikes or sporting equipment you would like to use that will not pose a risk to other guests.
 Bring walking shoes, hats, sunglasses, water bottles and backpacks for walks.
 Bring books, dvds, games for wet weather situations.
 Bring marshmallows for campfires.
 Bring binoculars for bird-watching and star gazing.
 Bring insect repellent in case any bugs bother you.

 Is smoking allowed?